Development and validation of a numerical wave tank based on the Harmonic Polynomial Cell and Immersed Boundary methods to model nonlinear wave-structure interaction: Summary of conclusions and outlook

 \section{Summary of conclusions and outlook}

 In this work, an implementation of the Harmonic Polynomial Cell (HPC) method for solving the fully nonlinear potential flow problem in combination with an Immersed Boundary Method (IBM) to track the free surface was achieved and validated.
-The newly developed Numerical Wave Tank (NWT) allows to simulate a wide range of situations in ocean and coastal engineering applications, involving nonlinear waves in uniform or variable water depth as well as wave-body interaction.
-In this version, the bodies in interaction with waves can be immersed or surface piercing, but have to be fixed.
-The numerical techniques of this NWT have been described, in particular the implications of choosing to work with non-deforming grids which has lead to the development of an accurate and robust IBM variant.
+The newly developed Numerical Wave Tank (NWT) allows to simulate a wide range of situations in ocean and coastal engineering applications, involving nonlinear waves and wave-body interaction.
+In this version, the bodies can be immersed or surface piercing, but have to be fixed.
+The numerical techniques have been described, in particular the implications of choosing to work with non-deforming grids which has lead to the development of an accurate and robust IBM variant.

-After investigating the convergence properties of the numerical methods at long time with respect to a refinement in space and time on a freely evolving standing wave, it was shown that the NWT exhibits a high level of accuracy and other interesting features.
-First, a large range of time steps are shown to lead to stable computations over the target duration of 100 wave periods, although for small CFL $C_o$ numbers the results tend to become unstable.
-This difference can however mostly be explained by the fact that no filtering nor smoothing were used during this work.
-Most importantly, the recommended range of CFL for this HPC implementation was shown to be $C_o \in [1.5, 3.5]$, which is of great benefit as these large values permit to use large time steps, and so to reduce the computational burden.
-The refinement in space discretization should lie in the range $[40,90]$ for the number of nodes per wavelength.
+After investigating the convergence properties of the numerical methods with respect to a refinement in space and time on a standing wave of steepness $H/\lambda = 10\%$, freely evolving over up to 100 wave periods, it was shown that the NWT exhibits a high level of accuracy and other interesting features.
+First, a large range of time steps are shown to lead to stable computations over the target duration, although for small CFL $C_o$ numbers the simulations tend to become unstable when no filter is applied.
+Most importantly, the recommended range of CFL was shown to be $C_o \in [1.5, 3.5]$, which is of great benefit as these large values permit to use large time steps, and so to reduce the computational burden.
+Regarding space discretization, the number of nodes per wavelength should lie in the range $[40,90]$.
 On this case, results are found to be accurate and converging with an order of convergence comprised between 4 and 5, when refining either the spatial or temporal discretization.
+An original theoretical investigation of the evolution of the numerical error as a function of the simulation duration was also proposed to explain the observed trends.

+In addition, the application of a mild Savitzky-Golay filter (typically SG(13,8)) was shown to extend significantly the broadness of the stability domain.
+More specifically, smaller CFL numbers could be used, leading to a reduction of the minimal achievable error.

+Then, a variation of the standing wave case was set up to approach the maximum achievable wave height.
+Here, we simulated the reflection on a vertical wall of a nonlinear incident wave of steepness $H_I/\lambda_I =7.5\%$, leading to a standing wave of steepness reaching $H/\lambda \approx 20\%$, \ie close to the theoretical limit.
+The agreement of the present results with both experimental measurements and numerical results from another nonlinear NWT demonstrates the capabilities of the method.